 You don’t necessarily need the best virtual tabletop software to have a good time playing Dungeons & Dragons or any other tabletop role-playing game out there.
 But it certainly helps.
 As a game master, I know how important it is to know which virtual tabletop works best for your group and for the type of game you’re playing.
 I’ve bounced around between several of them, so I can help you decide which is the best virtual tabletop software to use for your needs.

 While D&D has had a wild surge in popularity in recent years thanks to shows like Critical Role, D&D is not the only TTRPG.
 There are plenty of popular and fun TTRPGs to play, like Call of Cthulhu, Shadowrun and Blades in the Dark.
 A few TTRPGs I’m currently eyeing are The Witcher Role-Playing Game and the Altered Carbon Role Playing Game (I’m still grieving, Netflix).
-Right now, Valve may be developing a Nintendo Switch competitor — 'SteamPal' in the works, so it's possible that you can take your TTRPG games on the go with you.
+If you're a DM looking for epic songs, we have the best D&D soundtracks for every scenario.
+And if you're looking for video games like D&D, check out Baldur's Gate 3.
+D&D fans will be happy to know that there will be two new sourcebooks (Fizban's Treasury of Dragons and Strixhaven: A Curriculum of Chaos) launching before the end of the year.
+A new adventure book, The Wild Beyond the Witchlight, will actually launch tomorrow, September 21.
+In other news, Arby's is selling D&D dice now.

 After you’ve picked which TTRPG to play with friends, you can determine which is the best virtual tabletop software for you.